-KEY GUIDING PRINCIPLES POLICY ISSUE RELEVANT KPS RATIONALE COUNTRY EXAMPLES AND RECOMMENDATIONS PREVENTION Prevention policies aim to In 2017, Bangladesh 1.
-Assessment and Environmental and Bank issued the updated accountability - project proactively address and Social Risk Management Avoid undesirable submissions should outline Environmental Risk Guidelines eliminate these challenges outcomes the potential direct by focusing on prevention Management Guidelines, by lowering and indirect benefits to rather than reactive with a more exhaustive social and women, men, and MSMEs. measures.
-The goal is to approach, making the environmental and include a mitigation create a supportive and assessment of E&S risks. inclusive environment that risks more objective. plan to reduce negative externalities and a reporting prevents potential issues The updated guideline plan.
-Promote accountability from arising and ensures provides a robust and remediation for missed equal opportunities for quantitative risk rating reporting or targets.
-Ensure women in the green finance system, E&S due diligence that approved projects have sector. checklists according to the most direct and indirect sectors, and specific benefits for women and organizational roles and MSMFs responsibilities regarding FI risk assessment, and the 2.
-Environmental and Social decision-making process Risk Management (ESRM) based on E&S risk ratings.
-Guidelines - should include women and MSMEs since On 9 May 2022, integrating environmental SEPS Ecuador issued and social risks in risk Resolution No. SEPSframeworks has the IGT-IGS-IGJ-INFMRpotential to lead to financial INR-INGINT-2022-003, exclusion. introducing the "Control Standard for Effective ESRM is a function the Management of of sound corporate Environmental and Social governance, thus the need Risks in Cooperatives of for a clear understanding Savings and Credit, and between shareholders, the Mutual Savings and Credit board of directors, and Associations for Housing.' senior management of the This standard is designed financial institution. to delineate the guidelines for entities in managing the environmental and social risks associated with the credits they extend, based on the economic activities of their members or clients.
+POLICY ISSUE RATIONALE COUNTRY EXAMPLES RELEVANT KPS AND RECOMMENDATIONS PREVENTION Prevention policies aim to In 2017, Bangladesh 1.
+Assessment and Environmental and Bank issued the updated accountability - project proactively address and Social Risk Management Avoid undesirable Environmental Risk Guidelines submissions should outline eliminate these challenges outcomes the potential direct by focusing on prevention Management Guidelines, by lowering and indirect benefits to rather than reactive with a more exhaustive social and women, men, and MSMEs. measures.
+The goal is to approach, making environmental and include a mitigation create a supportive and the assessment of risks. inclusive environment that environmental and social plan to reduce negative risks more objective. externalities and a reporting prevents potential issues plan.
+Promote accountability from arising and ensures The updated guideline and remediation for missed equal opportunities for provides a robust reporting or targets.
+Ensure women in the green finance quantitative risk rating that approved projects have sector. system, E&S due diligence the most direct and indirect checklists according to benefits for women and sectors, and specific MSMFs organizational roles and responsibilities regarding 2.
+Environmental and Social FI risk assessment, and the Risk Management (ESRM) decision-making process Guidelines - should include based on E&S risk ratings. women and MSMEs since On 9 May 2022, SEPS integrating environmental and social risks in risk Ecuador issued Resolution frameworks has the No. SEPS-IGT-IGS-IGJ-INFMR-INR-INGINT-2022-003, potential to lead to financial exclusion. introducing the "Control Standard for Effective ESRM is a function the Management of of sound corporate Environmental and Social governance, thus the need Risks in Cooperatives of for a clear understanding Savings and Credit, and between shareholders, the Mutual Savings and Credit board of directors, and Associations for Housing." senior management of the This standard is designed financial institution. to delineate the guidelines for entities in managing the environmental and social risks associated with the credits they extend, based on the economic activities of their members or clients.
 It applies specifically to entities whose microcredit segment comprises more than 20 percent of their total credit portfolio in terms of volume or number of operations.
 Notably, the standard encompasses provisions regarding green finance, inclusive green finance, and environmental and social risk management.